LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_03.md

 ## Learning Objectives

-* Explore the role of compute options in the cloud
+* Explore the role of compute options in the cloud.
-* Describe the building and managing virtual machines
+* Describe the building and managing virtual machines.
-* Explain building elastic applications using autoscaling
+* Explain building elastic applications using autoscaling.
-* Explore PaaS options by levaraging App Engine
+* Explore PaaS options by levaraging App Engine.
-* Discuss building event-driven services utilizing Cloud Functions
+* Discuss building event-driven services utilizing Cloud Functions.
-* Explain containerizing and ochestraing applications with GKE
+* Explain containerizing and ochestraing applications with GKE.

 Link to this section can be found [here](https://youtu.be/oo5JAz8UPEk).